METALS-Copper firms on risk appetite fuelled by easing trade tensions

 DOLLAR: The U.S. currency eased against a basket of major currencies.
 A weaker greenback makes dollar-denominated commodities cheaper for non-U.S. firms, a relationship used by funds to generate buy and sell signals.

-ALUMINIUM SUPPLY: Norsk Hydro said it had resumed bauxite production in Brazil and was ramping up alumina output.
+ALUMINIUM SUPPLY: Norsk Hydro said it had resumed bauxite production in Brazil after a power outage earlier this month hit its Paragominas and Alunorte facilities, and was ramping up alumina output.

 No negative customer impact was expected and the financial and operational impact has been limited, the company said.

+TIN: State-owned China Minmetals Corp has ended talks with the southwestern province of Yunnan about taking control of the world’s top tin producer Yunnan Tin, according to a stock exchange filing on Monday.

-ALUMINIUM PRICES: Three-month aluminium on the LME snapped a six-session winning streak and fell from its highest since mid-September, down 0.3% to $1,820 per ounce.
+ALUMINIUM PRICES: Three-month aluminium on the LME snapped a six-session winning streak and fell from its highest since mid-September.
+It was bid down 0.2% at $1,821 per ounce.